dobrushina/dobrushina.github.io/index.md

 Email: [olga@dobrushina.care](mailto:olga@dobrushina.care), WhatsApp: +447933974269, Telegram: @Dobrushina.

 I offer long-term psychological therapy and single or series of consultations on specific topics, such as autism and ADHD post-diagnosis support, parenting children with special needs, or understanding the way your brain works for the goal of professional orientation.
 If you are interested in working with me, I would be happy to meet for an initial free 15-minute consultation to see how I can help.

-My fee is £120 per session (50-55 minutes).
-I have a limited number of reduced rate slots.